-This course is an exploration of the particular histories of the -Bitish" Isles: Ireland, Scotland and Wales, both independent of and intertwined with the history of England through its development.
+This course is an exploration of the particular histories of the "British" Isles: Ireland, Scotland and Wales, both independent of and intertwined with the history of England through its development.
 Starting with their ancient Celtic foundations, the course will examine the political, social, economic and cultural institutions of these countries up to the present day.

-HIS 3451 TRADITIONAL RUSSIA
+HIS 344I EARLY RUSSIA

-An in-depth study of the history of Russia from the pre-Slavic past to the nineteenth century. stressing the emergence of Russia's political, economic, social, and cultural institutions, and the roots of modern Russia.
+An in-depth study of the history of Ancient and Mediaeval Russia from the pre-Slavic past to the early eighteenth century, stressing the evolution of Russia's political, economic, social, and cultural institutions, popular challenges to political, cultural, and religious authority, and Russia's expansion into a multiethnic state.

-HIS 3461 MODERN RUSSIA
+HIS 345I IMPERIAL RUSSIA

-An in-depth study of the history of Russia from the nineteenth century to the collapse of Communism and beyond, with an emphasis upon attempts to reform Russia's political and social system, the Russian revolutionary tradition, the rise and fall of Communism, and the multiethnic dimension of modern Russian history.
+An in-depth study of the history of Russia from the eighteenth century to the last decades of Tsarist rule, with an emphasis upon relations between state and society, the formation of the Russian revolutionary tradition, Russia's cultural and ethnic minorities under imperialism, and attempts to reform Russia's political and social system.